Last Updated on October 4, 2022 by admin

 One thing we really enjoyed about the Marcus Whitman Hotel was the complimentary breakfast buffet.
 There were lots of options, including scrambled eggs, sausage, pastries, yogurt, cereals, toast, potatoes, fruit, biscuits and gravy, and more.

-Finally, one of the best things about the hotel is its location.
-We were within an easy walking distance to the downtown wineries, restaurants, and stores.
-We went for a walk downtown each evening and it was the perfect way to cap off a day wine tasting at some of our favorite wineries in Walla Walla.
+Finally, one of the best things about staying at the Marcus Whitman Hotel is its location.
+We were within easy walking distance to the downtown wineries, restaurants, and stores.
+We went for a walk downtown each evening and it was the perfect way to cap off a day wine tasting at some of our favorite wineries in Walla Walla

 The Marc Restaurant